Skip to main content

 SeasonalFestive

-Sweet confection made from rice flour, sugar, and cardamom, often colored pink and white.
-Cut into diamond shapes.
-Traditional New Year sweet with fudge-like texture.
+A sweet of rice flour, sugar, and cardamom, often tinted pink and white and cut into diamonds.
+A New Year sweet with a fudge-like texture.

 vegetarianvegan